Cocoon (Björk song): Commercial performance

 In the United Kingdom, "Cocoon" debuted at its peak position of number 35 on the UK Singles Chart issued on 17 March 2002.
 It fell to number 65 the next week, before falling off the chart altogether in its third week.
 The song debuted at number 61 in France on 23 March 2002, but fell to number 89 the next week, before falling off the chart.
-In Spain, "Cocoon" was a commercial success, peaking at number eight.
+In Spain, "Cocoon" was a commercial success, peaking at number nine.

+Promotion

 Music video

 The accompanying music video for "Cocoon" was directed by Eiko Ishioka and shot in April 2001 in New York City.
 It premiered at the Raindance Film Festival on 24 October 2001, and was made available online via Björk's official website on 12 February 2002.
 Its treatment was described as playing with "minimalist white for both costume and bleached eyebrows, treating Björk as a geisha whose makeup extends over her entire nude body".
 The video begins with many apparently nude Björks singing.
 Throughout the video, red threads emerge from her nipples and circulate between her breasts and nose, finally enveloping her in a cocoon.
 Björk actually wore a very close-fitting body suit.
 Following the music video for previous single "Pagan Poetry", it was also banned from primetime MTV.
 The music video for "Cocoon" was included on Björk's video albums Volumen Plus (2002) and Greatest Hits – Volumen 1993–2003 (2002).
+The cover for the CD single was created by Ishioka's collaborator, graphic designer Rafael Esquer, who followed her simple direction to “make it beautiful, make it shockingly beautiful!”

 Live performances

-Björk performed "Cocoon" on the 2001 Vespertine World Tour.
+Björk performed "Cocoon" on the 2001 Vespertine world tour.
 It was later included on the DVD Live at Royal Opera House (2002).
 She also performed the song on the American talk show The Tonight Show with Jay Leno.
 Jeremy Allen from NME magazine included it on his list of "10 Greatest Musical Moments" on the show, commenting: "with her fingers tinted like icicles and the background sonics just a sparse and glitchy soundscape with tinkles of warm xylophone like the inside of some ethereal cave, the singer takes a little bit of Iceland to the USA – via heaven – with her voice as commanding as it ever was".
 She also performed it across Europe following its release as a single, including The Jonathan Ross Show, Die Harald Schmidt Show, Johnny Vaughan Tonight, Top of the Pops, and Music Planet 2Nite.